pelithne/AKS-security-basics/defender-for-containers.md

 5) Notice that we have a new recommendation called **Container registry image should have vulnerability findings resolved**

-6) To learn how to fix the vulnerability, click on **view addiitonal recommendations in Defender for cloud**
+6) To learn how to fix the vulnerability, click on **view additonal recommendations in Defender for cloud**

 ![Screenshot](/images/Slide5.PNG)